manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 MyStudent student = new MyStudent(person, "Metallurgy");
 out.println(student.getTitledName());
 ```
+Since MyPerson is _not_ annotated with `@part` forwarding is used to transfer interface method calls.

-With forwarding the calls are one-way tickets.
-The call to `student.getTitledName()` results in:
+But with forwarding, since the calls are one-way tickets, the call to `student.getTitledName()` results in:
 ```text
     Person Milton
 ```
-Since MyPerson is separate from MyStudent, its call to `getTitle()` is not polymorphic with respect to the link established
+With forwarding the call to `getTitle()` from MyPerson is not polymorphic with respect to the link established
 in MyStudent.

 Generally, this behavior can be viewed as positive or negative, depending on the desired call transfer model.

-Forwarding is the default call transfer model.
-The delegation model is used when at runtime a field is assigned an instance
-of a `@part` class.

 # Delegation

 If the field's value is a `@part` class, the Person methods are called using _delegation_.
 Unlike forwarding, delegation
 enables polymorphic calls; MyStudent can override Person methods so that the implementation of Person defers to MyStudent.
+Essentially, `@part` solves _the Self problem_.
 ```java
 @part class PersonPart implements Person {
   private final String name;